 The bed of your furry buddy is probably the item that smells the most in your home.
 This isn’t surprising at all given that your dog uses it frequently and covers it with hair, saliva and sometimes even urine.

 To keep the dog house warm is not enough.
 To get rid of the pet odour trapped in the dog’s bed, follow these simple steps:

 - Remove the cover of the bed and put it in the washing machine.
-Check the drying instructions written on the label to avoid damaging if the cover is not suitable for machine drying.
+Check the drying instructions written on the label to avoid damage if the cover is not suitable for machine drying.

 - Inspect the core carefully because there could be stains hidden underneath the cover.
-And these type of stains might be the cause of the bad odour in your house.
+And these types of stains might be the cause of the bad odour in your house.
 If the core can be washed, clean it with the rest of the fabrics.
 If not, you will have to buy a new one.

 - Bonus tip: when you assemble the dog’s bed parts together, spray them with a stain repellant.

-6. Let fresh air inside
+6. Let some fresh air inside.

 Proper ventilation and open windows can be your greatest partners in the battle against dog smell.

 - Open several windows and doors to let the fresh air in but always keep an eye on your pet.
 It might use this opportunity and run away.

 - Also, turn on the air conditioning and any fans inside your house to assist the air circulation.